 Students are reminded that a full-time course program is intended for students who devote the principal part of their available time to their course.
 Any additional commitment, in the form of paid work, training for sport at a significant level of achievement or voluntary work in community organizations, is bound to have an effect on a student's work.
 Past experience shows that commitment beyond 10-15 hours per week almost invariably has an adverse effect on student performance and in some cases has led directly to failure.
-Students are strongly advised that, if outside commitment of this order is likely to be maintained consistently over a session, the commitment should be discussed in advance with the Sub-Dean and teachers should also be made aware of the circumstances in advance.
-Failure to do this may prejudice the possibility that the outside commitment is taken into account in relation to such matters as extensions of time for written work.
+Students are strongly advised that, if outside commitment of this order is likely to be maintained consistently over a session, the commitment should be discussed in advance with the Administrative Officer.
 It should be noted, however, that it is the individual teachers who determine whether outside commitments should constitute grounds for consideration in meeting the requirements of particular subjects.